V3RS/link-lens/README.md

 I picked a lot of technologies based on familiarity so I could give this project my best effort, while still balancing modern, practical choices.

+### Key Technology Tradeoffs

+**BullMQ vs. Simple Job Processing**: Chose BullMQ over simpler alternatives (like `setTimeout` or direct processing) for production-ready features like job persistence, retries, and monitoring capabilities.

+**Prisma vs. Raw SQL**: Traded some performance for developer experience and type safety.
+Prisma's migrations and schema management significantly outweighed the slight query overhead.

+**Server-Side vs. Client-Side Pagination**: Initially implemented client-side pagination for simplicity, but refactored to server-side for scalability - a good example of evolving architecture as requirements become clearer.

+**Polling vs. WebSockets**: Chose intelligent polling over WebSockets to avoid connection management complexity while still providing real-time feel for the 95% use case where jobs complete quickly.

 ## AI Partnership

 I partnered with AI tools throughout this project to accelerate development while maintaining high code quality.
 Cursor helped with architecture scaffolding and code generation, while I used various AI tools for research and problem-solving.
 The AI partnership enabled me to focus on architecture decisions and business logic rather than boilerplate, while ensuring I understood and could maintain every line of code.